lp-wan/archi/revised-schc-architecture.md

   fragmentation-related timers, retransmission counters, state flags, and other per-session values that may change during operation.

-**Dispatcher**: An logical component of the Endpoint that routes packets to the appropriate Instances based on defined admission rules.
-It can be integrated into the network stack or implemented as a separate component.
+**Dispatcher**: Entity that uses the Discriminator to route a Datagram to the appropriate Instance.
+The Dispatcher can be integrated into the network stack or be a separate component (for example, the VOICI handler {{I-D.lampin-voici}}).

-**Discriminator**: An optional information element used by the Dispatcher to route SCHC Datagrams to the appropriate Instance.
-The discriminator can be a combination of several criteria.
+**Discriminator**: Information element derived from the Carrier Layer that enables the selection of the correct Instance.
+The Discriminator can be an **explicit** field in the Datagram or frame (for example, a 6LoWPAN Dispatch byte, a VOICI Session ID).

+**Carrier Layer**: The layer adjacent to and below the Stratum's lower boundary, from which the Discriminator is derived.
+The Carrier Layer is outside the Stratum and not addressable by the Instance's Rules.
+Examples include IEEE 802.15.4, LPWAN links, PPP frames.

-**Parser**: A software tool or component that dissects and analyzes network packets, to extract meaningful information such as source and destination addresses, port numbers, and payload data.
+**Parser**: A software tool or component that dissects and analyzes network packets, to extract header fields such as source and destination addresses, port numbers, and payload data.

 **Domain**: A logical grouping of Instances that share a common set of Contexts for SCHC operations.

-**Stratum**: A background concept that identifies a portion of the network protocol stack targeted by SCHC, i.e., the contiguous layers within which SCHC processing can be applied.
-The Stratum defines the scope of the protocol headers that the SCHC Rules in the associated Context can address.
+**Stratum**: A background concept that defines the scope of headers an Instance addresses.
+It is expressed as a contiguous range **[lower boundary, upper boundary]** of protocol layers, where both boundaries are inclusive.
+If lower boundary equals upper boundary, the Stratum spans a single layer.
+  Headers originating from above the upper boundary are unaffected by the Instance.
+The term "Stratum" originates from the idea of layers in a network stack but is applicable beyond the network stack, for instance to application-layer protocol headers.

 **Datagram**: The unit exchanged between SCHC instances.
 A Datagram consists of a Rule Identifier (RuleID) and the result of the SCHC operation